Nethereum/Nethereum/README.md

-# Ethereum.RPC
+# Nethereum

 [![Join the chat at https://gitter.im/juanfranblanco/Ethereum.RPC](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/juanfranblanco/Ethereum.RPC?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Ethereum RPC Client Library in .Net C#, Web3.js in .net.
+Ethereum is the Web3 RPC Client Library in .Net.

-**Work in progress**, consider this as a working spike for different rpc commands, including calling contracts.
-Have a look at the different test projects for usage.
+**Work in progress**, consider this as a working pre-alpha version.

 To startup a development chain you can use https://github.com/juanfranblanco/Ethereum.TestNet.Genesis.
 Note that some of the command line tests uses the account in this chain.